carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is a fully managed ledger database that provides a transparent, immutable, and **cryptographically verifiable transaction log**.
 - It has a built-in immutable journal that stores an accurate and sequenced entry of every data change.
 The journal is append-only, meaning that data can only be added to a journal, and it cannot be overwritten or deleted.

+### Amazon DocumentDB (for MongoDB)

+- Amazon DocumentDB (with MongoDB compatibility) is a fully managed native **JSON document database** that makes it easy and cost effective to operate critical document workloads at virtually any scale without managing infrastructure.
+- Amazon DocumentDB simplifies your architecture by providing built-in security best practices, continuous backups, and native integrations with other AWS services.

+### Amazon Keyspaces (for Apache Cassandra)

+- It is a scalable, highly available, and managed Apache Cassandra–compatible database service.

 ## Migration